luxonis/depthai-python/docs/source/components/bootloader.rst

     OAK-D-PoE with switches 2,4,5 ON, for the purpose of connecting to the device via USB.

-On newer versions of OAK devices we have 0 ohm resistors (see image below) instead of DIP switch, which means OAK will boot into flash by default.
-These new devices have bootloader flashed, which handles the booting process.
-There's also an additional button on the baseboard that switches boot to recovery mode when pressed, which can be useful if bootlaoder hasn't yet been flashed (eg. early access devices).
+On newer versions of OAK devices we have 0 ohm resistors (see image below) instead of a DIP switch, which means OAK will boot into flash by default.
+These new devices have the bootloader flashed, which handles the booting process.
+There's also an additional button on the baseboard that switches boot to recovery mode when pressed, which can be useful if the bootloader hasn't yet been flashed (eg. early access devices).
 You need to press this button when powering the device (when booting happens).

 .. image:: https://user-images.githubusercontent.com/18037362/207295832-613fae0a-c0ae-411e-b03b-8a4736f1bfc7.png